Welcome to the website for Camp Parsons, maintained and contributed to by members and alumni

 Parsons on YouTube

 See the staff perform "I'm a Scout," the popular parody of the pop hit "Tick Tock" on YouTube.
 Or check out our Garrigan-Lyman segment here.

 Want to Serve on the CP Staff?
 Applications can be found here

 Be our friend!
 Check out our official Fan Page.

 Wondering what merit badges to take when you come to camp?
 Check out our Advancement Schedule, along with other important info, on this page.
-The advancement schedule for 2014 will be posted when available.
+New updates when available usually a few weeks prior to camp start.

 Find out what the hot topic is today here.